A peptide can be very pure and still be the wrong peptide. That sounds strange, so let us unpack it, in plain English.

 What This Looks Like on a COA

 On the lab report you will usually see two weights side by side: the expected weight and the found (measured) weight.
 When they match closely, the peptide's identity checks out.
-You do not need to do any math — you are just looking for "these two numbers agree."
+You do not need to do any math.
+You are just looking for "these two numbers agree."

 Why It Matters